fuse-box/fuse-box-typechecker/README.md

     basePath: string; // base path to use name?: string; // name, will be displayed when it runs, useful when you have more then 1
-    tsLint: string; // config file (compared to basepath './tslint.json') yellowOnLint?
+    tsLint: string; // config file (compared to basepath './tslint.json') lintoptions?
 ILintOptions; // see below, optional
-    yellowLint?: boolean; // use yellow color instead of red on TSLint errors yellowOnOptions?: boolean; // use yellow color instead of red on Options errors yellowOnGlobal?: boolean; // use yellow color instead of red on Global errors yellowOnSemantic?: boolean; // use yellow color instead of red on Semantic errors
+    yellowOnLint?: boolean; // use yellow color instead of red on TSLint errors yellowOnOptions?: boolean; // use yellow color instead of red on Options errors yellowOnGlobal?: boolean; // use yellow color instead of red on Global errors yellowOnSemantic?: boolean; // use yellow color instead of red on Semantic errors